 and Trịnh Công Sơn sang together at small coffee shops, clubs, and even on the

 steps of Văn Khoa University.
 They took the Vietnamese music world by storm.

 Khanh Ly became the first Vietnamese woman to headline her own show, and the

 In 1975, Khánh Ly, along with thousands of Vietnamese refugees, crossed the Pacific Ocean and settled in America.
 Like many, she struggled to find jobs on American soil to provide for her four children.
 Even though the first few years were difficult, Khánh Ly's renowned status held her in good stead.
 Japan, particularly, embraced her.
 There, she was named one of the World's top 10 most famous people.
 She settled with her husband, in Cerritos, California.

 Khánh Ly has also devoted the majority of her time to humanitarian acts and charitable organizations for Vietnamese orphans as well as Vietnamese refugees around the world.
 For the past 6 decades, Khánh Ly has left a legacy that she has written and is still writing for the next generation of Vietnam.
 Her one simple wish is "To breathe my last breath on the stage which gave me life...."
-On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, at which she performed many famous songs of hers to thousands of fans.
+On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, at which she performed many famous songs.

 A Happy Birthday Garden to Khanh Ly - from firefly, hoa tim, and chiron